 (adapted recipe from www.cookshack.com)

 Give one or two of these electric smoker recipes a try.
-Once you get the hang of using your electric smoker, you'll find that most of the smoker recipes on this site will work well in your smoker.
+Once you get the hang of using your smoker, you'll find that most of the recipes on this site will work well in yours.